40 Hours of Adoration

 Holy Hour of Eucharistic Adoration at Notre-Dame de Sainte-Croix

-For many years, dating back to as early as 1849, the Congregation had the practice of uniting across the world to keep constant vigil and prayer before our Lord in the Blessed Sacrament.
+For many years, dating back to as early as 1849, the Congregation had the practice of keeping constant vigil and prayer before our Lord in the Blessed Sacrament.
 It was one of the spiritual devotions closest to the heart of our founder, Blessed Basile Moreau.

 Adoration in the Chapel of the Holy Cross House of Formation

-Although each house and apostolate was encouraged to pray for its local needs, the Congregation lifted up four particular intentions:
+While each house and apostolate is encouraged to pray for its local needs, the Commission for Consecrated Life and Heritage has named three particular intentions for the 40 Hours Devotion in 2024:

 1. the canonization of our founder, Blessed Basile Moreau